LabunskyA/labunsky.info/running/adidas/index.md

 - No technical information for the most shoes in the catalog;
 - Budget shoes are mediocre at the very best.

 ## Verdict

-Good running shoes if you know what to get, a pricey gamble otherwise.
+Good running shoes if you know what you are going to get, but a pricey gamble otherwise.